Myanworks/Sugarcane-Cultivar-Specific-Locus-Frequency-Analysis/README.md

 ### 1. find.homozygous.pl

-Function: Identify homozygous specific loci of *Saccharum officinarum* (tropical sugarcane) and *Saccharum spontaneum* (wild sugarcane), and determine the ancestral origin of each locus.
+Function: Identify homozygous specific loci of *Saccharum officinarum*  and *Saccharum spontaneum* , and determine the ancestral origin of each locus.

 Input Files: